nolanlawson/sugar-pouch/README.md

 });
 ```

-It automatically fetches pages in advance, so if `hasMorePages()` returns true, you can be sure that there are more pages left.
+It automatically fetches one more doc than it needs, so if `hasMorePages()` returns true, you can be sure that there are more pages left.
 It also correctly uses the `startkey` pattern, so you don't have to worry about performance.

 #### max*(criteria [, options] [, callback])